 Turn to Side 1 of the answer sheet.
 Line 1 says, "I am well enough to take this test and complete it.
+I understand that once I break the seal of the test booklet, I will not be eligible for a make-up test.
 I am a New York City resident and a Grade 8 student taking a Grade 8 test.
 I understand that a student who is not a New York City resident, who takes the test more than once in a given school year, or who takes the test at the wrong grade level will be disqualified from acceptance to any of the specialized high schools."
 Sign your name in the space following the word "signature."
 Do not print your name.
 Notify the proctor immediately if you are ill or should not be taking this test.
 Do not sign the statement or begin the test.
 Return your answer sheet to the proctor.

 On Line 2, print the name and borough of the school where you are now enrolled.
 On Line 3, print today's date, using the numbers of the month, the day, and the year.
 On Line 4, print your birth date with the number of the month first, then the number of the day, then the last two digits of the year.
-For example, a birth date of March 1, 1995, would be 3-1-95.
+For example, a birth date of March 1, 1996, would be 3-1-96.